HamdyAR/trade-capture-system/docs/step2-test-fix-doc.md

 ```
 mvn clean install
 ```
 which confirmed the fix.
-The total test failures reduced from 8 to 7, and `testDeleteTrade` was no longer listed among the failed tests.
+The total test failures reduced from 7 to 6, and `testDeleteTrade` was no longer listed among the failed tests.

 #### iv. `testCreateTradeValidationFailure_MissingTradeDate`
 - **Problem Description:**
-The `testCreateTradeValidationFailure_MissingTradeDate` test in `TradeController.java` failed because it expected the response message, `"Trade date is required"`, but the returned message was an empty string `""`.
+The `testCreateTradeValidationFailure_MissingTradeDate` test in `TradeControllerTest.java` failed because it expected the response message, `"Trade date is required"`, but the returned message was an empty string `""`.

 - **Root Cause Analysis:**
 Spring's default validation (`@Valid`) in the controller implementation of `createTrade()` method of `TradeController.java` intercepted the request before this manual validation, throwing a `MethodArgumentNotValidException`.
 Since this exception was not explicitly handled, the returned body response was empty instead of displaying the expected errror message `"Trade date is required"`.
 This made explicit exception handling necessary to ensure that the custom message is returned to the client.